BRIXTOL/cryptographer/readme.md

 # @brixtol/cryptographer

-Cryptographer with IV used for encryption and decrytption of various data types with [crypto](#).
+Cryptographer with IV used for encryption and decrytption of various data types with [crypto](https://nodejs.org/api/crypto.html).
 Uses an [aes-256-gcm](https://en.wikipedia.org/wiki/Galois/Counter_Mode) algorithm and supports multiple ciphers.

 ## Why?

-For encryption/decrytion of sensitive data veging sent across the wire.
+For encryption/decrytion of sensitive data sent across the wire and processed within serverless functions.
+We opened sourced the package which is merely an wrapper for encryption/decryption with Crypto.

 ## Install